About your pension transfer

 By transferring your pension:

-- trusts and expressions of wish wouldn't carry over to the pension plan you're transferring to.
+- Trusts and expressions of wish won't carry over to the pension plan you're transferring to.

 Ready to transfer?